Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: Numerical Results

 \section{Numerical Results}

-In this section, we perform extensive simulations on both synthetic and real datasets to verify the efficacy of our algorithm.
-Throughout this section, we adopt $h=10$ and $\mu=0.3$ for the disseminating stage and sampling stage of our collaborative learning algorithm, respectively.
+In this section, we perform extensive simulations on both synthetic and real datasets in Sec.~\ref{ssec:synthetic} and Sec.~\ref{ssec:real}, respectively, to verify the efficacy of our algorithm.
+Throughout this section, we fix $h=64$ and $\mu=0.3$ for the disseminating stage and sampling stage of our collaborative learning algorithm, respectively, since they are constants which have a very slight impact on the performance of our algorithm.
+For each reported data points, we conduct the experiments thirty times to take an average on the results.